 A nurse or other trained health professional will give you this medicine.
-This medicine is given as a shot into your muscle (usually in the buttocks).
+It is given as a shot into your muscle (usually in the buttocks or thighs).
 This medicine needs to be given on a fixed schedule.
 Make sure you keep all of your appointments.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of triptorelin to treat advanced prostrate cancer in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of triptorelin to treat central precocious puberty in children 2 years of age and older.
 Safety and efficacy have not been established in children younger than 2 years of age.